 The two friends reported that had spent two days in Croatia prior to their game in an attempt to track the movement and patterns of the Croatian border authorities before leaving as a group of four.
 During this time, one of the two described:

 “[We] learned everything about them, when they go and watch and when they change people.”

-After this, they returned to Velika Kladuša, took their friends, and the four of them left on November 27, 2018.
+After this, they reportedly returned to Velika Kladuša, took their friends, and the four of them left on November 27, 2018.
 The group arrived at the border, watched the officers change shifts around 2 pm and crossed into Croatia by foot.
 They walked around three hours and then hid themselves in the forest to wait for the next day.
 It was quite cold at this point, with a steady rain that turned soon into snow.
 The group exited the forest and walked for around three hours before they came across an abandoned house with running water inside.
 The group entered the house to take a rest and some water.
-The respondent believed that at this point some officers were watching them from afar with night vision glasses.
-He was pretty sure that he saw those officers, but the rest of the group didn’t believe him and continued talking and making noise.
+The respondent stated he believed that at this point some officers were watching them from afar with night vision glasses.
+He reported that he saw those officers, but the rest of the group didn’t believe him and continued talking and making noise.
 The officers were drawn in closer to the house by the noise and eventually made their presence known, shouting:

 “Stop!
 This is the police!”

 The four of them offered no resistance.
 At this point, there were only two officers but after initially apprehending the group, they radioed for back up.
 A short time later, three police cars arrived, one large van and two smaller police cruisers.
 In total, ten officers arrived with those.
 They then took two of the friend’s phones, one power bank, and more than €350.
 They never received any of these personal belongings back.